bonfiredog/knole-latest/notes and addenda/final_todos/Knole Final To-Dos/[2] Post-Viva To Dos.md

 - Notify the ETHos Database.
 - Contact Sara Gould and Sarah Barkla with thesis details when finished.
 - Archive Knole repo on server.
+- Recontact heritage people.
+- Give cable and webcam back to Kris.